murphlmao/murphlmao.github.io/content/about.md

 Those stories give you a little bit of a dive into how I got to the place where I am today.
 Obviously there's a ton of stuff that sits in between those events & now, but none of THAT really demonstrates who I am.
 Those, hopefully, do.

 We are about a year into the future now.
 I'm just taking it easy, taking it one day at a time.

-I like to end things off with a bow wrapped around them, so I'd like to give you something that one of my best friends gave to me:

-"Take it easy man.
-No one ever got a key to the city by working really hard and being a people pleaser.
-They got a key because they're fucking capitalists."